 Sunnyvale AYSO is administered by a Board of Directors chaired by the Regional Commissioner.
 The Board, all volunteer, is responsible for the Region's operation.
-The board meets monthly.
-Interested people are welcome to attend.
-You may contact any of the Board Members listed below by calling or sending an email:
+The board meets on the second Monday of each month (see calendar), interested people are welcome to attend.
+You may contact any of the Board Members listed below from the contacts page.

 The AYSO National Support and Training Center has developed over 120 position descriptions for volunteers.
 These descriptions cover specific duties and responsibilities, qualifications, skills, time commitment, training, certification requirements, and activity locations.
 Keeping within the limits of the position description protects the volunteer and assures that he or she maintains appropriate certification standards.